 By written mutual consent, we may publish your corporate name, artwork, text and logo (Merchant Content) on the BitPay website and promotional materials to acknowledge you as our customer.
 You represent and warrant to us that you have the right to provide the Merchant Content to us, and that the use, copying, modification and publication of the Merchant Content by us: (a) will not infringe, violate or misappropriate any third party copyright, patent, trade secret or other proprietary rights, (b) will not infringe any rights of publicity or privacy, and (c) will not be defamatory or obscene or otherwise violate any law.

 BitPay's hosted invoice UI shall be used.
 To create an invoice for your Purchaser, you may post a request to BitPay to collect a specific amount in your local currency, such as Dollars or Euros, or in bitcoin.
 BitPay will pull the exchange rate, where applicable, and provide the bitcoin payment instructions to you for you to display to the Purchaser.
 For more information about how BitPay calculates the exchange rates and factors in slippage, please refer to bitpay.com/bitcoin-exchange-rates.
 We guarantee the exchange rate to you as long as the Purchaser pays within the proper time window after the invoice is created.
 Invoice timeout information is clearly displayed on each BitPay invoice.
 While we guarantee the exchange rate as long as the Purchaser pays within such time window, you agree that you assume the volatility risk of your local currency or bitcoin, as applicable.
 For instance, if you ask us to collect USD $150, and the Purchaser sends the bitcoin equivalent in payment within the time window, we guarantee you will receive exactly USD $150, minus our fee if applicable.
 We do not, however, guarantee the value of the U.S. dollar.

 An invoice is considered complete by us after the payment has six (6) bitcoin block confirmations.
 You have the option to inform your Purchaser earlier about the status of the invoice; please note that BitPay is not liable for settling invoices with a payment that never receives six (6) bitcoin block confirmations.
 BitPay employs techniques to detect payments that are at risk of never receiving six (6) bitcoin block confirmations, however these measures do not completely eliminate the risk associated with unconfirmed payments.

 Direct deposit to a bank account in a local currency is available to merchants located in certain countries.
-Please refer to https://bitpay.com/docs/settlement for a list of those countries.
+Please refer to bitpay.com/docs/settlement for a list of those countries.
 If you wish to receive direct deposit settlements, you must provide us with valid bank account information and keep such information current.
 If you are using the Business or Enterprise plan, we will send a direct deposit to your bank account to clear out your accumulated ledger balance each business day.
 If you are using the Starter plan, we will issue payouts to your bank account once weekly.
 If you are accepting any portion of your settlement in bitcoin, we will issue payouts to your wallet daily.
-Minimum settlement amounts apply; please refer to https://bitpay.com/docs/settlement for information related to minimum settlement amounts and deposit frequency.
+Minimum settlement amounts apply; please refer to bitpay.com/docs/settlement for information related to minimum settlement amounts and deposit frequency.
 We will charge you the applicable wire fees, except when settling USD to a bank located in the US or when settling EUR to a bank within the SEPA zone.